Background on Zenaji – Company History

 There are a number of features of the Zenaji battery worth mentioning:

 The biggest selling feature is their long cycle life.
-The Zenaji AEON batteries are rated for 22,000 cycles due to being made from lithium titanate .
-This far exceeds lead acid batteries which are typically 300 cycles and lithium-ion batteries which can achieve up to 5000 cycles.
+The Zenaji AEON batteries are rated for 22,000 cycles due to being made from lithium titanate.
+This far exceeds lead acid batteries which are typically 300 cycles and lithium-ion batteries which are typically warrantied up to 10,000 cycles.
 This has enabled Zenaji to have the confidence to offer a 20 year warranty on their batteries, which is twice that of most manufacturers who typically offer a 10 year warranty.

 100% Depth of Discharge

-The Depth of Discharge (DoD) of the USB2000 is 100%.
+The Depth of Discharge (DoD) of the AEON is 100%.
 This positions it ahead with some of Zenaji’s competitors, namely Sonnen (90% DoD and Alpha ESS (90% DoD).

 DoD is an important factor to account for when making a buying decision for a solar battery.
 It’s the percentage of the battery that has been discharged compared with it’s stated capacity.
 The higher the DoD, the more available stored energy you can use, and hence greater potential you’re gaining from it.